-The Directors take pleasure in presenting the Twenty Fourth Annual
+The Directors take pleasure in presenting the Twenty Fifth Annual

-Report together with the Audited Statement of Accounts of your Company
+Report together with the Audited Financial Statement of your Company

 (Rs. in Lakhs)